Anthony Cesario

-Anthony Cesario (July 19, 1976 – September 25, 2010) was an American football offensive lineman.
+Anthony Cesario (July 19, 1976 – September 25, 2010) was an American professional football offensive lineman.
 He attended Colorado State University, where he was a three-time All-Conference player.
+He was selected in the third round of the 1999 NFL draft.

 After an NFL career cut short by injuries, Cesario ran a business in Fort Collins, Colorado.
 He was inducted into the Colorado State University Athletics Hall of Fame in 2007.

 Cesario died of an apparent heart attack near Steamboat Springs, Colorado at 34 years old.